This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - disclosure is necessary to prevent the commission of a serious criminal offence.

 Even if a party does not qualify for full immunity for prosecution, it still may be able to obtain more lenient treatment in terms of reduction in penalty.
-As noted above, the Bureau currently employs a loosely case-driven, ad hoc approach to 'leniency'.
-However, it is in the process of developing guidelines which should be released for consultation in 2008.
+The Bureau's leniency approach is set out in a draft bulletin on Sentencing and Leniency in Cartel Cases (a revised draft bulletin is expected to be published by April 2009).25

 Canada has entered into several state-to-state treaties and inter-agency agreements to promote and facilitate cooperation in, among other things, cartel investigations.
 For example, Canada has agreements of this kind with Australia, New Zealand, Japan and, most recently, South Korea.
 The Bureau has used these mechanisms to request the production of evidence located in other jurisdictions and to request assistance to compel the attendance of witnesses for examination under oath.